freespace/nand2tetris/README.md

 Assembler
 ---------
+### Valid Symbol Characters
+The course calls for $ to be a valid character, however I accidentally used it for the macro system so it cannot be a valid identifier any more.

 ### Numeric Constants
 Our implementation of the assembler (`tools/assembler.py`) accepts hex and binary constants in the form of: